mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## Solution Overview

-This template deploys a NIST 800-66 compliant secure baseline for Azure App service Environment, Web App, API Apps, Redis Cache and Web Application Gateway
+This template deploys a NIST 800-66 compliant secure baseline to provision a highly secure platform as a service environment that includes Azure App Service Environment with an ILB, Web App, API Apps, Redis Cache Cluster, Web Application Gateway with WAF in Prevention Mode, Azure SQL and a locked down environment with restricted access and communication between services and subnets as described in the security section below.

 ### NIST 800-66 Based Assurance Framework for Azure PaaS Blueprint Deployment